markbello/pokemon-marketplace/README.md

 - Run `npm run db:generate` after schema changes
 - Make sure you've run `npm install` to install all dependencies

+### Stripe webhooks not working locally

+- Make sure `stripe listen` is running in a separate terminal
+- Verify the webhook endpoint is correct: `localhost:3000/api/webhooks/stripe`
+- Check that `STRIPE_WEBHOOK_SECRET` in `.env.local` matches the output from `stripe listen`
+- Restart your dev server after updating `STRIPE_WEBHOOK_SECRET`
+- Check server logs for webhook events and errors

+### Test payments not updating order status

+- Ensure webhooks are being received (check `stripe listen` output)
+- Check that the webhook secret is correctly configured
+- Verify the order exists in the database with the correct `stripeSessionId`
+- Check server logs for webhook processing errors

 ## 📁 Environment Files